+A social life is a difficult variable to ascertain in the dating versus marriage debate.
 It really all depends on your will.
 A single person may be very lonely and have no friends, while a married person might go out all the time with friends.
 Arguably, however, in terms of commitments, a single person only looks at their own schedule to participate in social activities.
 A married person might have to communicate or compromise with a spouse over certain social activities.

+Money is another difficult variable to measure.
 On the one hand, marriage often leads to larger incomes, especially because of dual-incomes being pooled in.
 On the other hand, married couples do tend to lie in higher tax brackets.
 A news story by the US News & World Report detailed some of these issues and ruled that marriage, overall, yields higher cost savings than being single.

+As a general rule, one can argue that personal growth is attained in either dating or marriage.
 However, the growth is a bit different.
 The personal growth experienced by dating may come from meeting new people, experiencing new things and focusing entirely on your own self-interest.
 Personal growth through a marriage is fulfilling by having a partner for the rest of your life who can be there as your best friend and spiritual adviser.

+Like many of the pros or cons listed, the general positive aspect of a marriage is that you are with someone, especially someone who loves you.
 You can grow old with that person and create a family and network of friends.
 Dating may be personally fulfilling for a good aspect of your life, but to never have a consistent partner who you can share intimate moments with may be lonely at times.